randruc/Lazuli/README.md

   by all C code-checking tools.
 * __Well documented__ - The Lazuli project aims to be a well-documented project.
   All the code is carefully documented and comes with good documentation about how it works and how to use it.

-If the documentation doesn't match the actual code or behavior, this is considered as a bug.
+### Target platforms

+Lazuli RTOS currently runs on the ATmega328p MCU (that is used on the Arduino) but it should be easily portable to other AVR platforms.

 ## Documentation